Xilinx/Vitis-AI/3.5/html/_sources/docs/ref_design_docs/README_DPUCV2DX8G.md.txt

 ## 8 Known Issues

-1) This TRD has updated to support rev-B ES vek280 board, if you want to use it on rev-A board, the Ethernet will not work, you can use a USB Ethernet Adapter to workaround this issue.
+1) This reference design has updated to support rev-B ES vek280 board, if you want to use it on rev-A board, Ethernet will not work, however you can use a USB Ethernet Adapter to workaround this issue.

-2) For this version trd, it only can support part of the Modelzoo.
+2) This version of the reference design supports only a subset of the Vitis AI Model Zoo models.

-3) The app/model/resnet50.xmodel only support the default arch setting(BATCH_SingleCU=1), for other batch setting, it is needed to compile the corresponding xmodel.
+3) The app/model/resnet50.xmodel only support the default arch setting(BATCH_SingleCU=1).
+To enable alternative batch settings, it is necessary to compile the corresponding xmodel with a new arch.json file.

 4) It is suggested to add the following line to your tcl scripts '$HOME/.Xilinx/Vivado/Vivado_init.tcl'.
 For details about 'Vivado_init.tcl', please refer to the link page 'https://docs.xilinx.com/r/en-US/ug894-vivado-tcl-scripting/Initializing-Tcl-Scripts'.
 This setting can help to optimize the ddr r/w performance by preplacing the NoC netlist.